AdaCore/gnatstudio/docs/users_guide/environment.rst

     [UNEXPECTED_EXCEPTION] 1/17 Unexpected exception: Exception name: CONSTRAINT_ERROR
     _UNEXPECTED_EXCEPTION_ Message: gtk-image.adb:281 access check failed

-  Then it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`: removing this file will solve this conflict; or that you need to install the shared-mime-info package on your system.
+  It means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`, in which case, removing this file will solve this conflict, or that you need to install the `shared-mime-info` package on your system.

 *Non-privileged users cannot start GPS*
-  Q: I have installed GPS originally as super user, and ran GPS successfully, but normal users can't.

-  A: You should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories, they should be owned by the user.
+  If you have installed GPS originally as super user and ran GPS successfully, but normal users can't, you should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories: they should be owned by the user.

 *GPS crashes whenever I open a source editor*
   This is usually due to font problems.
 Editing the file